FREE SHIPPING on orders of $85 or more

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Colquitt include Colpitts, Coldpitts, Colquit, Colquite, Colquitt, Colquits, Collpotts and many more.

 This web page shows only a small excerpt of our Colquitt research.
-Another 47 words (3 lines of text) covering the years 157 and 1576 are included under the topic Early Colquitt History in all our PDF Extended History products.
+Another 47 words (3 lines of text) covering the years 157 and 1576 are included under the topic Early Colquitt History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Colquitt Notables in all our PDF Extended History products.
+More information is included under the topic Early Colquitt Notables in all our PDF Extended History products and printed products wherever possible.

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Colquitt or a variant listed above: